pybites/pybites.github.io-source/content/python-tips-carbon-selenium.md

 		html = requests.get(TIPS_PAGE)

-We instantiate a `BeautifulSoup` object passing it in the response text and parser:
+We then instantiate a `BeautifulSoup` object passing it in the response text and parser:

 		soup = BeautifulSoup(html.text, 'html.parser')